Sustainability

 Foodible

-About 13 million tons of food go to waste in the UK each year.
-How can we nudge people to keep track of perishable items?
-Foodible helps users manage and track their inventory using AR, empowering them to make sustainable choices by monitoring their carbon footprint..
+About 13 million tonnes of food goes to waste in the UK each year.
+Foodible nudges people to keep a track of perishable items, update their inventory using AR, and make sustainable choices by monitoring their carbon footprint.

 Ideation